Your content & YouTube Music

 - Access to global music moments

-The YouTube Music app is free to download and use.
-Users can also use it with a YouTube Red membership to get ad-free videos and listen to music offline, in the background, or without loading video.
+YouTube Music is free to download and use.
+Users can also use it with a YouTube Music Premium membership to get ad-free videos and download music to listen to offline, in the background or without loading video.

-Thanks to your music videos, remixes, covers, and more, YouTube is the best place to discover music from artists all over the world.
-Because of this, we believe that fans will be interested in using YouTube Red's membership benefits to access your content in more ways.
+Thanks to your music videos, remixes, covers and more, YouTube is the best place to discover music from artists all over the world.
+Because of this, we believe that fans will be interested in using YouTube Music Premium's membership benefits to access your content in more ways.

 We know that people enjoy music in many different ways so our subscription services give users more choice.
-YouTube Red members get subscription access to Google Play Music.
-Similarly, Google Play Music subscribers get a YouTube Red membership.
-Note that both Google Play Music and YouTube Red must be available in a user's location for this to work.
+YouTube Music Premium members get subscription access to Google Play Music.
+Similarly, Google Play Music subscribers get a YouTube Music Premium membership.
+Note that both Google Play Music and YouTube Music Premium must be available in a user's location for this to work.

-The YouTube Music app shows content that our system and our partners have identified as appropriate for a music experience — and we're adding more content all the time.
-In most cases, there's nothing you need to do to get your music content in the app.
+YouTube Music shows content that our system and our partners have identified as appropriate for a music experience – and we're adding more content all the time.
+In most cases, you don't need to do anything to get your music content in the app.

-Learn more about how we determine what goes in the YouTube Music app.
+Learn more about how we determine what goes in YouTube Music.

 We're collaborating with our music partners to identify content appropriate for a music-only experience.
-The content is from music labels, artists, music aggregators, music publishers, and other music content providers and includes:
+The content is from record labels, artists, music aggregators, music publishers and other music content providers and includes: